centroid457/annot_attrs/README.md

 may be helpful further in instance to check that really have values.

 ## Features
-1. get list of unused attributes from class
+1. get set of unused attributes from class(not instance!)
 2. work with nested classes
+3. get values
+   * by case insensitive names
+   * by dict key access method

 ## License